zhoufanyi/SI507-Project5/README.md

 * You *may* use any client library (like for example [Spotipy](https://github.com/plamere/spotipy) or [Tweepy](http://www.tweepy.org/), although Tweepy is especially nice, and also has some flaws...) to get data from an API if you wish (but not data from Facebook, Twitter, or Spotify) -- but be warned that sometimes, figuring out a complex client library that isn't well documented is more challenging than adapting your own code that does not use a library!
 It all depends on your end goal and your specific situation.

 * Edit `explanation.txt` with a (short) paragraph or set of bulletpoints about the data you are accessing from this API, and what the CSV files you plan to produce will include.
-It should be something like this:
+It should be something like this (of course, not for the Twitter API -- for either the Tumblr API or the Eventbrite API):

 ```
     I am accessing the Twitter search API and gathering: